-Kia announced a major recall after owners reported spontaneous car fires that engulfed their vehicle in flames within minutes, often while they were simply driving down the road.
+Kia has recalled millions of vehicles due to a risk of engine fines that can engulf the vehicle in flames within minutes, often while they were simply driving down the road.

 Need a Texas Kia Car Fire Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured or burned in a Kia car fire, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.